vkbo/novelWriter/docs/source/write_projects.rst

 A set of automatically replaced keywords can be added in this tab.
 The keywords in the left column will be replaced by the text in the right column when documents are opened in the viewer.
 They will also be applied to exports.

+The auto-replace feature will replace text in angle brackets that are also in this list.
+The syntax highlighter will add an alternate colour to text marching the syntax.

 .. note::
    A keyword cannot contain any spaces.
 The angle brackets are added by default, and when used in